 Workshop and publication

-For your paper submission (due August 1st), please use the single-column CLEF 2007 Notebook Proceedings format.
+For your paper submission (due August 15), please use the single-column CLEF 2007 Notebook Proceedings format.
 Here are a sample PDF file and a template Latex document.
-Detailed formatting instructions can be requested from the Morpho Challenge organizers.
-The maximum length of your paper is 10 pages (including references and figures).
 Email your paper submission to the organizers.

 In the case of disagreement the organizers will decide the final interpretation of the rules.